Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 }
 ```

-Keep in mind that you'll need to have implemented these three functions: `update`, `cancel` and `toString`
+To properly define an operation, you will need to have implemented these three functions: `update`, `cancel` and `toString`.
-on order to successfully create an operation.
+A guide on how to write them follows.

 #### Your operation's update method

 The `update` method defines how to request the remote service for updates on the status of the long running operation.

-It optionally receives an object with an abortSignal property, from [@azure/abort-controller](../abort-controller)'s AbortSignalLike.
+It optionally receives an object with an `abortSignal` property, from [@azure/abort-controller](../abort-controller)'s `AbortSignalLike`.

-A more advanced use allows passing in a "fireProgress" function, which, if called, is responsible for triggering the
+A more advanced use allows passing in a `fireProgress` function, which, if called, is responsible for triggering the
-poller's onProgress callbacks.
+poller's `onProgress` callbacks.

-An example of how to write an update method for your operation follows:
+Here is an example of how to write an update method for your operation:

 ```typescript
 async function update(